Release Notice: January 06, 2014

-This solicitation for proposals will be open through Friday March 01, 2013 8:00pm EST. The Astronomer's Proposal Tools (APT), which is required for Phase I proposal submission, will be made available/released for Cycle 21 Phase I use around mid-January 2013 (if you need to start earlier you can request access to the beta version).
-Results of the selection will be announced by the end of May 2013.
+This solicitation for proposals will be open through April 11, 2014 8:00pm EDT.
+The Astronomer's Proposal Tools (APT), which is required for Phase I Proposal Submission will be made available/released for Cycle 22 Phase I use during the 2nd week of February 2014.
+Results of the selection will be announced by the end of June 2014.

 Questions can be addressed to the STScI Help Desk (email: email@example.com; phone: 410-338-1082).

 - Phase I Proposals: Friday March 01, 2013 8:00 pm EST

 - Phase II Proposals & Budgets: Thursday June 27, 2013

 - E/PO Proposals: Wednesday August 21, 2013 5:00 pm EDT

 Late Breaking News

 - April 03, 2014

 ProPer Profile address Link in CP has been fixed